http4k/http4k/src/docs/blog/http4k_v4/index.md

 )
 ```

-So after a lot of clattering and banging of heads, we cracked it - and in doing so managed to rewrite the entire of the [http4k] routing layer in terms of these predicate Routers.
-It's really neat, powerful and infinitely(ish) nestable.
+So after a lot of clattering and banging of heads, we cracked it - and in doing so managed to rewrite the entire of the [http4k] routing layer in terms of these predicate `Routers`.
+It's really neat, infinitely(ish) nestable, and makes us feel just a little bit smug for getting it working.

 <hr/>
 #### OpenTelemetry: Monitor all the things!